PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/ActionScript Virtual Goods.md

 **Creating the Buy and Consume functions**

-  * Create a function to log the BuyVirtualGoods request and one for the ConsumeVirtualGoods request.
+  * Create a function to log the *BuyVirtualGoods* request and one for the *ConsumeVirtualGoods* request.
-  * Create a function to handle the BuyVirtualGoods request.
+  * Create a function to handle the *BuyVirtualGoods* request.
-  * Create a function to handle the ConsumeVirtualGoods request which logs an Event to accredit the authenticated player with extra currency.
+  * Create a function to handle the *ConsumeVirtualGoods* request which logs an Event to accredit the authenticated player with extra currency.

 **Keeping track of player details**

-  * Create a function that updates the player's currency and amount of Virtual Goods owned by using the AccountDetails request.
+  * Create a function that updates the player's currency and amount of Virtual Goods owned by using the *AccountDetailsRequest*.

 **Testing Virtual Goods**